PhantomOz/PhantomOz/README.md

 ## 🔭 I’m currently working on ...
 - A personal portfolio website that showcases my skills and projects.
 - HIOSC is a community that aims to teach people about tech by building Open Source Projects.
-- A SocialFi project on the Internet Computer Protocol.<br><br>## 🌱 I’m currently learning ...<br><br>- Move, the programming language for the SUI blockchain.<br>- Aptos, an innovative public blockchain (proof of stake) developed by former Facebook employees, with a primary focus on delivering high throughput and robust security for smart contracts developed using the Move programming language.
+- A SocialFi project on the Internet Computer Protocol.

+## 🌱 I’m currently learning ...
+- Move, the programming language for the SUI blockchain.
+- Aptos, an innovative public blockchain (proof of stake) developed by former Facebook employees, with a primary focus on delivering high throughput and robust security for smart contracts developed using the Move programming language.
 - Zero Knowledge.

 ## 💬 Ask me about ...